Teacher Assistance Program (NIU-TAP)

 - Serve as a reference person to the students

 - Help students prepare for tests

-- Perform administrative tasks, such as taking attendence and grading student work
+- Perform administrative tasks such as taking attendance and grading student work